FFmpeg/FFV1/ffv1.md

 ### YCbCr

 In YCbCr color space, the Cb and Cr planes are optional, but if used then MUST be used together.
 Omitting the Cb and Cr planes codes the frames in grayscale without color data.
-An FFV1 frame using YCbCr MUST use one of the following arrangements:
+An FFV1 `Frame` using YCbCr MUST use one of the following arrangements:

 - Y
 - Y, Alpha